neilSchroeder/cms-ecal-scales-and-smearings/README.md

 Additionally, this software serves as a portion of the thesis of Neil Schroeder from the University of Minnesota, Twin Cities School of Physics and Astronomy.

 ## To Do
-Add python/condor_helper.py to offer a default/automated method of submitting the job to condor
-Add ignore feature to python/nll_wClass.py

 ## Features